e3-/resolve/docs/source/getting_started.md

 - For your `resolve-env` Python path, open a command line and activate the environment using `conda activate resolve-env`.
   Then type `where python`.
 The path should look something like `C:/Users/[username]/AppData/Local/Anaconda3/envs/resolve-env/python/exe` on Windows or `/Users/[username]/anaconda/envs/resolve-env/bin/python`
-- By default the data folder is called `./data`, but you can rename it to another name as desired.
+- By default, the data folder is called `./data` (as included in the package), but you can rename it to another name as desired.

 ![scenario-tool-config.png](_images/scenario-tool-config.png)